ernest-bruce/human-internet/free_humanity/free_humanity.md

 companies could find paying for access to data in public and humane platforms more cost·effective that obtaining and maintaining personal·information themselves
 · several societies, including Europe, Japan, and California, have passed laws and regulations that give individuals ways to control how companies can use, share, and sell their personal information, among other preferences
 · companies have adapted to this changing environment in several ways, including modifying their systems, and ceasing operations
-· there are some companies, however, who find it difficult to adapt, and use the services of third-parties to help them comply with the new rules
+· there are some companies who find it difficult to adapt, and use the services of third·parties to help them comply with the new rules
 · a platform that can make it easy for companies to access personal information while complying with regulations such as General Data Protection Regulation (Europe) and the California Consumer Data Protection Act could be of value to small companies and startups

 these are some of the principles that reflect the human·internet vision: